 Saying that beer plays an important part in Czech culture and society would be an understatement.
 In the birthplace of the original Pilsner and Budvar beers, pivo is a national treasure, an authentic art de vivre inherited from centuries-old traditions dating back to the 10th century’s Benedictine monasteries’ first brewing attempts.

 If we consider the overall alcohol consumption, however, the worldwide winner is Belarus, with an annual consumption of 17.5 litres per capita.
-Guess they do like their White Russians.
-Even still, Czechs are ranked 9th (tied with Slovakia), with 13 litres of pure alcohol enthusiastically gulped down every year.
+Guess they really like their White Russians.
+Czechs are ranked 9th (tied with Slovakia), with 13 litres of pure alcohol enthusiastically gulped down every year.

 3. Not believing in God